hhlitval/Realtime-Stock-Dashboard/README.md

 ### UI Language Note

-- UI is in German language.
-The code and documentation are written in English.
+- The UI text inside the Streamlit dashboard is in German.
+The codebase and documentation remain in English.

 ## How to Run